Gargamel: Live-action films

 Gargamel is played by Hank Azaria in the live-action/animated film series.

 Animated film

 Gargamel is voiced by Rainn Wilson in Smurfs: The Lost Village.

 In other media

 Paul Winchell voiced Gargamel on the 1980s animated television series, Hank Azaria portrayed Gargamel in The Smurfs (2011) and The Smurfs 2 (2013) and voiced him in The Smurfs: A Christmas Carol (2011) and The Smurfs: The Legend of Smurfy Hollow (2013), and Rainn Wilson voiced Gargamel in the film Smurfs: The Lost Village (2017).
-In Smurfs (film) (2025), he and his brother Razamel are voiced by J. P. Karliak.
+In Smurfs (2025), he and his brother Razamel are voiced by J. P. Karliak.